If you can make a highball,

 It’s become a modern classic.
 You’ll see it on many professional bars, so make sure and add it to yours.

 Otherwise known as drinking vinegars, shrubs add a refreshing complexity to a drink.
 Shrub Drinks out of Texas makes a great variety, including Pear Ginger and Prickly Pear.
-Our favorite was the Strawberry, Balsamic, and Black Pepper for a just-west-of-your-comfort-zone strawberry cocktail.
+Our favorite was the Strawberry, Balsamic, and Black Pepper for a fresh take on a strawberry cocktail.

 These are the sweet to shrub’s sour.

-Use a tiny amount alone or with club soda: we suggest Lemon Cherry Echinacea from Blue Blaze Soda and Syrup Co.
-It’s a crowd-pleaser, playing well with gin, tequila, and even bourbon.
+Use alone or with club soda: We suggest Lemon Cherry Echinacea from Blue Blaze Soda and Syrup Co.
+It’s a crowd-pleaser that plays well with gin, tequila, and even bourbon.

-Bartender’s (that’s you) choice.
-Have fun.
-We always suggest experimenting with local and/or artisan distillers.
+Bartender’s choice.
+(That means you.)
+Have fun!
+We always suggest experimenting with local, artisan distillers.

 One bottle will do you, but be warned, they are highly collectible once you know how to employ them.
-You can add even more panache to prosecco, amp up a simple gin and tonic, or even top off some tequila in a margarita.
-We suggest Bittermens Burlesque Bitters because it’s distinctive and doubles as a conversation starter.
+Add more panache to prosecco, amp up a classic gin and tonic, or top off some tequila in your margarita.
+We suggest the distinctive Bittermens Burlesque Bitters.